hanley2d/artViewer/README.md

 <img align="left" style="float:left;margin-right: 25px" src="./assets/gifs/pagination.gif" width="25%">

 #### Pagination
 Search results are paginated in pages of 10 items.
 The user can proceed to the next page or backtrack to the previous page.
+The scroll bar automatically scrolls to the top when the user presses to the next or previous page.

 <br clear="left"/>
 <br />